 1. Kisi Reader Pro shows red LED lights on the front despite plugging Ethernet cable in

-This indicates that the reader is offline.
+Red LED lights indicate that the reader is offline.
 Please check if:

 1. The ethernet connection is a live one.
 A simple test would be to plug it into a computer to see if you can surf the Internet with that network connection